-Truck Test for Fully-Automated Polycarts
+Truck Test for Fully-Automated Garbage Carts

-Fully-automated curbside garbage polycarts are designed to have the cart lids unlatch and open automatically as the cart is being lifted, tipped, and emptied by a mechanical arm on a garbage truck.
-Unlike for other types of bear-resistant polycarts, waste haulers do not have to manually unlatch lids on fully-automated polycarts before emptying them.
+Fully-automated, curbside garbage carts are designed to have the cart lids unlatch and open automatically as the cart is being lifted, tipped, and emptied by a mechanical arm on a garbage truck.
+In other words, waste haulers do not have to manually unlatch lids on fully-automated carts before emptying them.

-Manufacturers must indicate if they want their polycart(s) to be evaluated as fully-automated by selecting the "fully automated polycart" product category on the Product Submission Form.
-A two-part evaluation composed of a livebear test and a garbage truck test will be conducted for all fully-automated polycarts.
+Manufacturers must indicate if they want their cart(s) to be evaluated as fully-automated by selecting the "fully automated garbage cart" product category on the Product Submission Form.
+A two-part evaluation composed of a live-bear test and a garbage truck test will be conducted for all fully-automated garbage carts.
 The live-bear test component will be conducted as previously described.
-For the truck test component, a garbage truck will lift and tip the polycart five times.
-If the polycart lid opens a minimum of four of those times during the truck test and also passes the live grizzly-bear test, the product will be considered for IGBC certification as a "fully-automated bear-resistant polycart."
+For the truck test component, a garbage truck will lift and tip the garbage cart five times.
+If the garbage cart lid opens a minimum of four times during the truck test and also passes the live grizzly-bear test, the product will be considered for IGBC certification as a "fully-automated bear-resistant garbage cart."

-Polycarts submitted as fully automatic must pass both the live bear test and the truck test to be considered for IGBC certification as a fully automated bear-resistant polycart.
+Garbage carts submitted as fully automatic must pass both the live bear test and the truck test to be considered for IGBC certification as a fully-automated, bear-resistant garbage cart.
 We will not be able to accommodate requests to be present during the truck test due to logistical and liability concerns.

-Products submitted for testing become the property of the designated testing facility if appropriate arrangements for disposition have not been made within 60 days after product testing.
+Products submitted for testing become the property of the testing facility if appropriate arrangements for disposition have not been made within 60 days after product testing.